-Yield: 6 gingerbread nutella rolls // Total Time: 2 hr.
-45 min. // Disclaimer: This post includes affiliate links. // Recipe updated 11/29/23
+Yield: 6 (small batch) gingerbread nutella rolls // Total Time: 2 hr.
+40 min. // Disclaimer: This post includes affiliate links. // Recipe updated 11/29/23

-Small batch gingerbread nutella rolls
+small batch gingerbread nutella rolls

 The perfect sweet holiday breakfast is here and it’s these gingerbread nutella rolls.
 First of all, the dough is super hydrated which makes it ridiculously light and fluffy.
 It also uses molasses which both sweetens and flavors the dough to have that classic gingerbread flavor.
 The filling is nutella that gets mixed with ground ginger and cinnamon, and to top it all off is a cream cheese frosting.
 Small batch which makes these perfect for sharing between 2-3 people, or for keeping all to yourself (no judgements here!)

-Weigh your ingredients
+weigh your ingredients

-Room temperature ingredients
+use room temperature ingredients

-Heating the milk
+heating the milk

-- Heating the milk is important for bringing the yeast to an optimal temperature for rising.
+Heating the milk is important for bringing the yeast to an optimal temperature for rising.
 The milk should be heated to ~100°F / 38°C but it does not have to be exact.
 As long as the milk is between 95°F – 110°F, it is good to be used.
 If the temperature exceeds 110°F, wait for it to cool down before using so that you do not kill the yeast!

-Dough rising environment
+dough rising environment

-- For the first rise, I recommend letting the dough rise in the fridge overnight simply because it’s much easier to work with when it’s cold, and then you don’t have to worry about doing everything in one day.
+For the first rise, I recommend letting the dough rise in the fridge overnight simply because it’s much easier to work with when it’s cold, and then you don’t have to worry about doing everything in one day.
 For the second rise (and if you do choose to do both rises in one day) – you’re going to want to make sure your dough is in a warm environment for it to rise faster.
 If the room is cold, the dough will take longer to rise.
 I like to place my bowl of dough on top of my oven, preheat the oven to the lowest temperature it will go, and then turn the oven off and let it continue to rise there.

 The windowpane test is (in my opinion) the best way to tell that your dough has been properly kneaded.
 Once the dough starts to pull away from the sides and the bottom of the mixing bowl, it is most likely ready.
 However, just to be sure that it’s good to go I check if it passes the windowpane test.
 To do that, take some of the dough in your hands and start to slowly stretch it out.
 If it can get thin enough to where light passes through it before tearing, then it’s good to go!
 If not, keep kneading until it does!

-Ingredients and substitutions
+ingredients and substitutions

 For the dough: